Post-operative Care – Hip

 Place your crutches and your operated leg on the lower step.
 Use the crutches for balance and lower yourself carefully down onto the step moving the crutches as you move the operated leg.
 Again, you may wish to have someone assist you the first few times you try this.

 Avoid Risky Movements

-At first some movements will put too much strain on your new hip joint, which could cause the ball to slip from its socket.
+At first, some movements will put too much strain on your new hip joint, which could cause the ball to slip from its socket.
 A therapist will teach you which movements to avoid.
-A few of the most risky ones are:
+A few of the riskiest ones are: